Unleash/unleash-client-php/README.md

 ## Usage

-The basic using is getting the `Unleash` object and checking for a feature:
+The basic usage is getting the `Unleash` object and checking for a feature:

 ```php
 <?php